 - 1 packet yeast 1/4oz

-- 1 Tb sugar
+- 1 tablespoon sugar

-- 3 Tb honey
+- 3 tablespoons honey

-- 2 tsp Nielsen-Massey vanilla paste
+- 2 teaspoons Nielsen-Massey vanilla paste

-- 2 tsp kosher salt
+- 2 teaspoons kosher salt

-- 1/4 cup vegetable
+- 1/4 cup vegetable oil

-- 1/4 cup brown sugar and
+- 1/4 cup brown sugar

 - 2 tsp cinnamon

 - First make the filling.
-In a food processor, add the walnuts and chocolate and pulse together until the nuts and chocolate are fine, but not powdery They should still have some texture to it.
-Add to a bowl along with the brown sugar and cinnamon and mix together.
+In a food processor, add the walnuts and chocolate and pulse together until the nuts and chocolate are chopped fine, but not powdery They should still have some texture to it.
+Transfer to a bowl along with the brown sugar and cinnamon and mix together.
 Set aside.